rerun-io/rerun/docs/content/howto/fixed-window-plot.md

 ---

-As of Rerun 0.16, the [TimeSeriesView](../reference/types/views/time_series_view.md) now supports direct manipulation of visible time range.
+As of Rerun 0.16, the [TimeSeriesView](../reference/types/views/time_series_view.md) now supports direct manipulation of the visible time range.
 This allows you to create a plot that only shows a fixed window of data.

 ## VisibleTimeRange